- View some of the earliest maps of Mumbai made from the year 1626 onward, from the permanent collection of the Dr. Bhau Daji Lad Museum

 Check out the map below to see how a modern-day Google Map image of the Fort Precinct in Mumbai compares to the layout of the Fort of Bombay!
 This overlay also gives an idea of the reclamations – including the docks and Ballard Pier – that took place post the 1860s.

 The port city of Bombay has welcomed people from across the Indian subcontinent as well as far away lands.
-One could hear thousands of languages being spoken at the docks and a plethora of human diversity in Bombay.
-Those who engaged in trade or business with the East India Company were granted tax benefits and offered plots of land to build houses.
+Trade with the East India Company brought a lot of people from across the world to this city.
 Bombay began witnessing waves of migrations, that have still not ebbed, as people flocked to the ‘City of Gold’.

-The map, based on Capt.
-Thomas Dickinson’s survey is one of the earliest ones to depict the whole of Bombay almost as we know it today.
-The old place-names indicated on the map reveal the socio-cultural origins of these names.
-As is the trend in any land developed by immigrants, the people first started settling in areas where they had that caste and community ties mirroring rural customs.
-This gave rise to place names such Bhundarwarra (after Bhandaris or toddy tappers) or Kamatipura, marked on the map as Commattypoora, where the labourers hired for construction activities settled in the late 18th century.
+This map of the island of Bombay, based on Capt.
+Thomas Dickinson’s survey that began in 1812, is one of the earliest ones to depict the city as it looked after the early reclamations.
+The old place names indicated on the map reveal the socio-cultural origins of these names.
+This gave rise to place names such Bhandarwarra (after Bhandaris or toddy tappers) or Kamatipura, where the labourers hired for construction activities settled in the late 18th century.

 Other place names – Mahim (named after Mahikavati), Mahalakshmi, Ghodupdevi, Mumbadevi – are a clue to the old cult goddesses worshipped by the fishermen, who were the earliest inhabitants of the islands.
 The Banganga Tank and the Walkeshwar Temple first built c.
 12th century C. E. are also some of the most sacred locations in the city.

-There were seven forts on the main islands of Bombay, as seen marked in the map above, built between the 12th to the 18th century C.E. – Dongri, Mazagaon, Sewri, Sion, Riwa, Mahim, and Worli.
-A total of 18 forts existed in and around Bombay, affecting the geopolitical skirmishes for the islands till the Company Government established the main Fort Town.
+The map of the Island of Bombay by Thomas Dickinson also provides a clue to the defence structures that once existed in Mumbai.
+There were a total of 18 forts in and around Bombay, affecting the geopolitical skirmishes for the islands till the Company Government established the main Fort Town.
 Some of the other forts around the main islands of Bombay are seen in the earlier map by the Peshwa’s agent.

 Glass negative images: a) Mahim Fort; b) Kala Killa or Dharavi Fort; c) Sion Fort